 The Huffington Center on Aging hosts a wide variety of public education, external programs, events, resources, outreach activities and more to provide community education and awareness on a variety of topics related to geriatrics.

-The Huffington Center on Aging Health Forums and Women's Health Summits are held annually to address the Houston community's interests in aging.
+The Huffington Center on Aging presents the Spotlight on Health annually to address the Houston community’s interest in aging.

-The goal of these programs is to provide community education on a variety of topics related to geriatrics and gerontology.
+The goal of this program is to provide community education on a variety of topics related to geriatrics and gerontology.
 Presentations are made by local and national experts in their respective fields and have included topics on exercise, nutrition, mood and memory, hormone replacement therapy, vision, and empowerment.

 Our faculty members are recognized experts in the field of aging.
 They are featured speakers at local and national group meetings and have been interviewed for local and national television and radio productions.